devken0/demos/README.md

 # My Learning Environment

-This repository is intended for keeping the laboratory demos in a variety of tech topics/courses/subjects.
+This repository is intended for keeping the laboratory demos (source code, notes, lessons ) and tutorials for a variety tech topics/courses/subjects.